 All beginning writers need mentors.
-Mentors are those kind souls who say to you “I believe in you,” even when you don’t or especially when you don’t.
+Mentors are those kind souls who say to you, “I believe in you,” even when you don’t; especially when you don’t.

 Writing is said to be a solitary profession.
 We are expected to tread in isolation and toil quietly.
 But it doesn’t have to be that way.
-Your writing journey can become a joyful walk through paradise if you can find a good mentor.
-A right mentor can instruct, guide, support and encourage you and help you realize your full potential.
+Your writing journey can become a joyful walk if you can find a good mentor.
+The right mentor can instruct, guide, support, and encourage you and help you realize your full potential.

 Who is the right mentor?

-According to Patrick Boland, a consultant, executive coach and educator, a right mentor has three main characteristics:
+According to Patrick Boland, a right mentor has three main characteristics:

 - They are more interested in what is going on internally than externally.

-- They celebrate your rise but also sit with you during your falls, through all the disappointments, heartbreak and hurt.
+- They celebrate your rise and sit with you during your falls, through all the disappointments, heartbreak, and hurt.

-A right mentor will bring you through the whole learning cycle of trying and failing, trying and failing better.
+The right mentor will bring you through the whole learning cycle of trying failing and getting better.